Enhancing Security with Identity-Based Network Access Control

 How Does It Work?

-IBAC operates through several steps:
+ibac operates through several steps:

 - Authorization: Granting access based on predefined policies.
 This determines what resources the identity can access.
+For non-human identities, this might look like:

 - Audit: Keeping track of access attempts to ensure compliance and facilitate troubleshooting.